Health & Safety

-According to the National Transportation Safety Board, less than one one-hundredth of one percent (.01 percent) of all transportation accidents in the U.S. are related to pipelines.
+According to the National Transportation Safety Board, less than one one-hundredth of one percent (0.01%) of all transportation accidents in the U.S. are pipeline-related.
 Pipeline safety is regulated by the United States Department of Transportation and by designated state agencies.
 It is important to know where pipelines are located in your community and how to recognize the signs of a possible leak.
 The National Pipeline Mapping System provides up-to-date information on pipeline locations across the country by state, city and even zip code.
 Pipelines are marked by aboveground signs to provide an indication of their presence, location, product carried and the name and contact information of the company that operates the pipeline.
 These markers are usually red, black or yellow.

 Detecting A Leak: